Cantorstaub/Game-of-Memories/README.md

 ## Programmer’s notes

-After more than a decade, I do not know if WinArcadia still works same way as we did when we were writing the Game of Memories. asm better than COS, to not be dependend on the version of WinArcadia.
+After more than a decade, I do not know if WinArcadia still works the same way as it did. asm better than COS, to not be dependend on the version of WinArcadia.

 ## References